-Physical activity is important for everyone, including pregnant women.
+Physical activity is important for everyone, including women who are pregnant.
 Regular physical activity during pregnancy can help you have a more comfortable pregnancy.
 It may also help reduce the risk of complications during pregnancy.

-If you were already active before your pregnancy, it's healthy to continue exercising.
-If you weren’t active before your pregnancy, it’s not too late to start.
+If you were already physically active before your pregnancy, it's healthy to keep exercising.
+If you weren’t physically active before your pregnancy, it’s not too late to start.

 Talk to your doctor about getting active during your pregnancy.
-As long as there isn’t a medical reason for you to avoid physical activity during your pregnancy, you can begin or continue to do moderate physical activity.
+As long as there isn’t a medical reason for you to avoid physical activity during your pregnancy, you can start or keep doing moderate physical activity.

 Aim for 2 hours and 30 minutes a week of moderate aerobic activities.